Ted Galdi: Bestselling Author

 So far, we've been discussing automated emails, which are triggered to individual subscribers on an ongoing basis.
 However, your email marketing platform will also give you the ability to send a broadcast email, which is a message to all recipients at once.

-An email may be relevant to certain people on your list, and not at all to others.
+An email may be relevant to certain readers on your list, and not at all to others.
 Whether you're setting up an automated or broadcast email, you should only send it to the relevant group.

 You can do this with list segmentation.